aiti-flinders/aitidata/README.md

 [![update-abs](https://github.com/aiti-flinders/aitidata/workflows/update-abs/badge.svg)](https://github.com/aiti-flinders/aitidata/actions)
 <!-- badges: end -->

-aitidata is a collection of data sets commonly used by researchers at the Australian Industrial Transformation Institute.
+`aitidata` is a collection of data sets commonly used by researchers at the Australian Industrial Transformation Institute.
 Data is updated at about 11:30am each day.

+The current version of `aitidata` is 0.1.0.

+Data was last updated 2022-02-07 16:28:53

 ## Installation